Irghiz River skirmish

-The Irghiz River Skirmish was a minor engagement fought between forces of the Khwarazmian Empire and the Mongol Empire during the early 13th century.
+The Irghiz River skirmish was a minor engagement fought between forces of the Khwarazmian Empire and the Mongol Empire during the early 13th century.
 While the occurrence of the skirmish itself is well-attested, its precise dating is uncertain, since the major chroniclers of the period give differing accounts.
 Modern historians have proposed two possible dates: 1209 or 1219.
-The background events are similar for each possible date: a Mongol army commanded by Subutai, and possibly accompanied by Jebe and Jochi, was sent by Genghis Khan to attack hostile forces (either a Merkit confederation or the renegade Naiman prince Kuchlug) in the former lands of the Qara-Khitai dynasty.
+The background events are similar for each possible date: Genghis Khan, khagan of the Mongols, sent an army under his general Subutai to attack hostile forces (either a Merkit confederation or the renegade Naiman prince Kuchlug) in the former lands of the Qara-Khitai dynasty.
 Shah Muhammad, the ruler of the Khwarazmian Empire, received news of large armies operating along his northern borders and set out to confront them.

-The Mongol army was surprised by the Shah very soon after defeating their initial target; Muhammad rejected peace overtures and initiated battle.
+The Mongol army, which possibly also included the general Jebe and Genghis' eldest son Jochi, was surprised by the Shah very soon after defeating their initial target; Muhammad rejected peace overtures and initiated battle.
 The fierce engagement, between two armies of approximately equal strength, lasted until nightfall, but the Mongols probably had the upper hand.
 However, since they had been instructed to avoid any possible fighting, they abandoned their camp in secret during the night.
 The prowess of the Mongol soldiers displayed during the skirmish has been cited as a major reason for the Shah choosing a defensive strategy during the open warfare of 1220–21, for which this was a preliminary encounter.

 Chronology

 The skirmish is described in varying levels of detail by four separate chroniclers, who all attest to different dates.
-The Arab historian Ibn al-Athir maintains that it took place after the execution of a caravan at Otrar in 1218. al-Athir's near-contemporary Nasawi explicitly corrects him, by attesting that the battle took place in the year 612 of the Islamic calendar, or 1215–6.
+The Arab historian Ibn al-Athir maintains that it took place after the execution of a caravan at Otrar in 1218. al-Athir's near-contemporary Nasawi explicitly corrects him by attesting that the battle took place in the year 612 of the Islamic calendar, or 1215–6.
 The later Persian historian Juzjani gives the date of 615 (1218); while Juvayni records that the Shah departed on his campaign at the end of 1218, giving a date of 1219 for the battle itself.
-Adding to the confusion, all the chronicles contain errors of differing magnitude: for example, Nasawi indicates that the battle came after the defeat of Kuchlug, which is known to have happened no earlier than 1218; Juvayni's account, by contrast, states that the Sultan remained in Bukhara from 30 October to 30 December "because it was springtime" — a contradiction in itself.
+Adding to the confusion, all the chronicles contain errors of differing magnitude: for example, Nasawi indicates that the battle came after the defeat of Kuchlug, which is known to have happened no earlier than 1218; by contrast, Juvayni's account states that the Sultan remained in Bukhara from 30 October to 30 December "because it was springtime" — a contradiction in itself.
 The later historian Rashid al-Din also provides an account of the Mongol engagements with the Merkit tribes in his Jami' al-tawarikh; however, his chronology of Mongol interactions with the Khwarazmids is suspect because his chronicle misses out years.